 On March 10, 2015, the federal Ninth Circuit Court of Appeals issued a decision in a case called CPR for Skid Row v.
 City of Los Angeles.… The federal appeals court found that the arrest of the organizer was unconstitutional.
 Even though the California law states that anyone who “willfully disturbs or breaks up” a meeting is guilty of a misdemeanor, there are important exceptions that apply to political protests.

 Save the date!
 CLDC’s 2nd annual Next Generation Climate Justice Action Camp is August 3rd-8th.
-The Location will be at the Emmigrant Lake campground near Ashland, Oregon.
+The Location will be at the Apserkaha Park at Howard Prairie Lake north of Medford, Oregon.
 This is a action camp for training teens age 14-18 how to organize for climate justice causes.